What you will learn:

 - describe the hierarchical structure of a timing distribution network.

-- describe the roles of, and relationship between, primary and secondary timing sources with reference to their respective timing stabilities.
+- describe the roles of, and relationship between, primary and secondary timing sources with reference to their respective timing stabilities and suitable types of clock.

 Approximate study time: 5 hoursĀ